Transport in Glasgow: M8

 The M8, Scotland's busiest motorway, passing under Charing Cross in central Glasgow.

 The M8 is Scotland's busiest motorway, running from the capital city of Edinburgh, approximately 40 miles to the east of Glasgow, through the centre of Glasgow and on to Bishopton in western Renfrewshire, 13 miles further west.
 The motorway was built in sections starting in 1964 and was finally completed in 2017.
 The city centre stretch of the M8 was originally planned to form part of a wider Glasgow Inner Ring Road, a proposed ring road encircling the city.
-The inner ring road plans were later abandoned, however a similar motorway ring around the eastern part of the city was later completed in 2017 as part of the M74 extension.
+The inner ring road plans were later abandoned.
+In 2017, a similar motorway ring around the eastern part of Glasgow was completed as part of the M74 extension.

 The motorway begins at Junction 1 in the west of Edinburgh and travels westwards through West Lothian and North Lanarkshire to the north-eastern outskirts of Glasgow at Easterhouse, meeting the M73 at Baillieston Interchange.
-Previously the section of road between Junctions 6 and 8 in North Lanarkshire was incomplete and not built to motorway standard; the road instead used a small section of the A8; however in 2017 the 'gap' was finally closed with a new six lane motorway built to connect both sides of the M8.
+Previously the section of road between Junctions 6 and 8 in North Lanarkshire was incomplete and not built to motorway standard; the road instead used a small section of the A8.
+In 2017, the 'gap' was closed with a new six lane motorway built to connect both sides of the M8.

 From here the M8 runs through the east of the city, where its character is unusual compared to other motorways in the UK, featuring illuminated overhead gantries, high mast lighting and exits and entrances to the motorway on the right and left hand sides.
-It connects indirectly to the M80 at Riddrie and to the A803 at Townhead junction before skirting around the city centre on an elevated viaduct, meeting the A82 before dipping down through Charing Cross and then rising again to go over the A814 (Argyle Street / Clydeside Expressway) before crossing the River Clyde on the Kingston Bridge.
+It connects indirectly to the M80 at Riddrie and to the A803 at Townhead junction before skirting around the city centre on an elevated viaduct.

+It meets the A82 before dipping down through Charing Cross and then rising over the A814 (Argyle Street / Clydeside Expressway) before crossing the River Clyde on the Kingston Bridge.
 The bridge is 10 lanes wide and is the busiest road crossing in Europe, with traffic volumes of up to 150,000 vehicles per day.

 After the bridge, the M8 merges with the M74 and M77 at Plantation, becoming one of the widest stretches of road in the UK, with 16 lanes providing connections between the three motorways.
 The M8 continues west past Ibrox and the A739 for the Clyde Tunnel, then out of the city to Braehead, Renfrew, Glasgow International Airport, and Erskine before continuing on to Greenock on the Firth of Clyde as the non-motorway A8.